OrchardCoreContrib/OrchardCoreContrib.PoExtractor/readme.md

 Install with the following command:

-`dotnet tool install --global PoExtractor`
+`dotnet tool install --global OrchardCoreContrib.PoExtractor`

 or

-`dotnet tool install --global PoExtractor.OrchardCore`
+`dotnet tool install --global OrchardCoreContrib.PoExtractor.OrchardCore`

-> The latest version of PoExtractor.OrchardCore is build against OrchardCore 1.0.0-beta3-71077.
-If you want to use PoExtractor with OrchardCore 1.0.0-RC1 please use version 0.2.0-rc1
+> The latest version of OrchardCoreContrib.PoExtractor.OrchardCore is build against OrchardCore 1.0.0-beta3-71077.
+If you want to use OrchardCoreContrib.PoExtractor with OrchardCore 1.0.0-RC1 please use version 0.2.0-rc1
 >
-> `dotnet tool install --global PoExtractor.OrchardCore --version 0.2.0-rc1`
+> `dotnet tool install --global OrchardCoreContrib.PoExtractor.OrchardCore --version 0.2.0-rc1`
 >
-> If you cant to use PoExtractor with the preview version of OrchardCore, please use version 0.4.0-rc1-13272
+> If you cant to use OrchardCoreContrib.PoExtractor with the preview version of OrchardCore, please use version 0.4.0-rc1-13272
 >
-> `dotnet tool install --global PoExtractor.OrchardCore --version 0.4.0-rc1-13272`
+> `dotnet tool install --global OrchardCoreContrib.PoExtractor.OrchardCore --version 0.4.0-rc1-13272`

 ## Usage